Mean field games master equations: from discrete to continuous state space: Introduction

 In a second time, we study MFG with the type of common noise introduced in \cite{bertucci2019some}, in the monotone regime, which basically produces common jumps of the whole population.
-We prove first a compactness result on the discrete model, which allows to prove the convergence of the value of the MFG, which is the master equation (Thm. \ref{thm:conv:18}).
-This part on MFG with common noise relies on an intrinsic study of the master equation through the concept of monotone solutions introduced in \cite{bertucci2021monotone,bertucci2021monotone2} and used in \cite{cardaliaguet2021weak}.
+We first prove a compactness result on the master equation of the discrete model, which allows to establish the convergence of the value of the MFG, which is the master equation {(Thm. \ref{thm:main:mono})}.
+With such type of common noise, we do not use the system of characteristics because it might be stochastic and with jumps and thus more difficult to treat.
+Instead, this part on MFG with common noise relies on an intrinsic study of the master equation through the concept of monotone solutions introduced in \cite{bertucci2021monotone,bertucci2021monotone2} and used in \cite{cardaliaguet2021weak}.
 This concept enables us to work with solution of the master equations which are merely continuous in the finite state space case and only continuous with respect to the measure variable in the continuous state space limit.
 The aforementioned convergence result can be seen as an illustration of the stability of these monotone solutions.
-Finally, we show that if a classical solution of the limit problem exists, then a rate of convergence for the value can be proved also in this case (Thm. \ref{thm20})
+Since the method of the proof of this result is based on a compactness argument, we do not get in general a convergence rate in this case.
+Finally, we show that if a classical solution of the limit problem exists, then a rate of convergence for the value can be proved also in this case (Thm. \ref{thm20}), by exploiting a variation of the method introduced by \cite{lions2007cours}.